 Edge of Collapse: A Post-Apocalyptic EMP Survival Thriller by Kyla Stone is the number one bestseller in teen and young adult apocalyptic and post-apocalyptic eBooks on Amazon right now due to how great this book is.
 This is a wonderful read with just a few minor issues.

-This book is revolved around a time when an EMP destroys the nation’s power grid during one of the coldest months in history!
+This book revolves around when an EMP destroys the nation’s power grid during one of the coldest months in history!
 With no electricity, technology, or cars, as expected – the whole country is plunged into mayhem and anguish.
-However, for one girl (Hannah Sheridan) it was a miracle because the EMP had released the lock of her prison cell.
+However, it was a miracle for one girl (Hannah Sheridan) because the EMP had released the lock of her prison cell.
 Hannah had spent the past five years as a prisoner of an absolute psychopath with sadistic tendencies.

 The structure of Edge of Collapse is wonderful.
-Each chapter switches to the perspective of a different character, which to a reader allows the book to make more sense and get a stronger grasp of how the situation is affecting all the characters.
-The majority of the chapters are told from Hannah’s and Liam’s perspective and you certainly find yourself rooting for their survival.
-A few chapters are told from Gavin Pike’s perspective, who is the capturer and these chapters are a very interesting read and essential to understanding the story.
+Each chapter switches to the perspective of a different character, which to a reader, allows the book to make more sense and get a stronger grasp of how the situation is affecting all the characters.
+The majority of the chapters are told from Hannah’s and Liam’s perspectives, and you certainly find yourself rooting for their survival.
+A few chapters are told from Gavin Pike’s perspective, who is the capture, and these chapters are a very interesting read and essential to understanding the story.

-Anyone who is a fan of apocalyptic, survival, dystopian thrillers will love this book, as it contains everything you would want from this genre within it.
-This book has the perfect blend of action and violence with emotion and development from the characters.
+Anyone who is a fan of apocalyptic, survival, and dystopian thrillers will love this book, as it contains everything you would want from this genre within it.
+This book perfectly blends action and violence with the emotion and development of the characters.

 Overall, I highly recommend Edge of Collapse by Kyla Stone if you are interested in this genre.
 I rate it 4 stars out of 5!